 Release the tension on the tow arm by moving the release handle forward.
 (Remember the release handle only works when there is a little forward force on the release mechanism.)
 Remove the linchpin and hitch pin and lower the shoulder to the ground.
 If this is not possible due to tension on the release mechanism not releasing then try to do the other side first.
 (Occasionally, especially if the RV is going uphill, Tami will need to drive the car forward slightly to allow the release handle to function.)
 Remove and stow the electrical cable and breakaway cable.
 Remove and store the direct-connect pins.

 After the toad is not connected to the tow bar, back the toad away about two feet (or just go park the car) and stow the tow bar.

 Stowing the tow bar

 It took me about half a year of full-time RVing before is found a good method to stow the tow bar.
-The first step is with the tow arms fully extended place the tow arms directly behind the RV.
+The first step is to with the tow arms fully extended and place the tow arms directly behind the RV.
 Then by grabbing the shoulders slightly tilt the tow arm.
-(I always stow the tow bar to the driver’s side so I always tilt to the passenger side tow arm slightly lower than the driver’s side.)
+(I always stow the tow bar to the driver’s side so I always tilt to the passenger-side tow arm slightly lower than the driver’s side.)